MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/phone-numbers-for-audio-conferencing.md

  Les **numéros de téléphone dédiés** sont les numéros disponibles uniquement pour les utilisateurs au sein de votre organisation.
 Vous pouvez modifier les langues utilisées lorsque quelqu'un appelle l'un de ces numéros.

- Les **numéros de téléphone partagés** sont les numéros de téléphone que vous pouvez partager avec d’autres 365 ou Office 365s.
+ Les **numéros de téléphone partagés** sont les numéros de téléphone qui peuvent être partagés avec d’autres comptes Microsoft 365 ou Office 365.
 Vous ne pouvez pas modifier la langue utilisée lorsque quelqu’un appelle l’un de ces numéros.

 While the default audio conferencing number that is assigned to an organizer is only included in the meeting invite, a caller can use any of the phone numbers that are assigned to your conferencing bridge to join a meeting.
 The list of phone numbers that can be used to join a meeting is available using the **Find a local number** link that is included on every meeting invite.